shootermv/enchancing-heroes-tour-example/README.md

 run ```ng test``` and you should see some tests running...

 ## Transition Animations
 Since we want our SPA(single page app) to look more modern and cool - animations is "must-to-have"  feature.
-Here i added opacity trnasition - when navigating from "dashbaord" to "heroes" page the content appears/disappers gradually
+Here i added opacity transition - when navigating between pages the content appears/disappers gradually